fvandonkelaar/Fvandonkelaar.github.io/_pages/talks.md

 author_profile: true
 ---

-### Upcoming Conferences

-- *Zoom-in Views of galaxy Disks Across Cosmic Time: Bridging Simulations and Observations*
-   Nordita (Stockholm), 1 - 19 June 2026

----
----

 ### Invited Talks

+1. *Simulating the First Galaxies: Discs, Bursts, and Clusters*
+   2026 Ringberg Workshop on ‘Computational Galaxy Formation, 28 July 2026
+2. *Clustered Star Formation at High Redshift: A Simulation Perspective*
+   EAS 2026: Stellar clumps and star clusters as building-blocks of galaxy assembly (SS5), 4 Jul 2026
+3. *What is a Clump?
+And their correlation to high-redshift discs*
+   Zoom-in Views of galaxy Disks Across Time: Bridging Simulations and Observations, 12 June 2026
-1. *Stellar Migration in the Early Disc: The First Discs & Probing the Evolution of the Primordial Cold Disc at z > 4*
+4. *Stellar Migration in the Early Disc: The First Discs & Probing the Evolution of the Primordial Cold Disc at z > 4*
    "October in Paris” workshop series (online), 2 Oct 2025
-2. *The Milky Way’s Nuclear Star Cluster*
+5. *The Milky Way’s Nuclear Star Cluster*
    ISSI, Bern, 30 Aug 2023
-3. *Stellar Systems at z > 4: The Hybrid Formation Scenario for the Nuclear Star Cluster*
+6. *Stellar Systems at z > 4: The Hybrid Formation Scenario for the Nuclear Star Cluster*
    Lund University, 8 May 2023  [(recording)](https://drive.google.com/file/d/1m_QRLDLG8HBoYI3BrpEz-VHUKfddSjTw/view?usp=sharing)
-4. *Stellar Systems at z > 4: The Proto-Globular Cluster Properties and the Imposter Amongst Us*
+7. *Stellar Systems at z > 4: The Proto-Globular Cluster Properties and the Imposter Amongst Us*
    Lund University, 16 Nov 2022
-5. *High-z Disk Formation and Globular Cluster Analogs in the Ultra-high Resolution GigaEris Simulation*
+8. *High-z Disk Formation and Globular Cluster Analogs in the Ultra-high Resolution GigaEris Simulation*
    ISSI, Bern, 31 Aug 2022
-6. *The Properties and Scaling Relations of GMCs in the LMC*
+9. *The Properties and Scaling Relations of GMCs in the LMC*
    Oxford University, 22 Sep 2020

 ### Contributed Talks